Nan Madol: Purpose and features

 The elite centre was a special place of residence for the nobility and of mortuary activities presided over by priests.
 Its population almost certainly did not exceed 1,000, and may have been less than half that.
-Although many of the residents were chiefs, the majority were commoners.
+Although a number of the residents were chiefs, the majority were commoners.
 Nan Madol served, in part, as a way for the ruling Saudeleur chiefs to organize and control potential rivals by requiring them to live in the city rather than in their home districts, where their activities were difficult to monitor.

 Madol Powe, the mortuary sector, contains 58 islets in the northeastern area of Nan Madol.
 Most islets were once occupied by the dwellings of priests.
 Some islets served a special purpose: food preparation, canoe construction on Dapahu, and coconut oil preparation on Peinering.
 High walls surrounding tombs are located on Peinkitel, Karian, and Lemenkou, but the most prominent is the royal mortuary islet of Nandauwas, where walls 5.5–7.5 m high surround a central tomb enclosure within the main courtyard.
 This was built for the first Saudeleur.

 On Nan Madol, there is no fresh water or food; water must be collected and food grown inland.
 During Saudeleur rule, Pohnpeians brought essential food and water by boat.
 The Saudeleur received food at a particular islet: first Peiniot, and later the closer Usennamw.

 Around 1628, when Isokelekel overthrew the Saudeleurs and began the Nahnmwarki Era, the Nahnmwarkis lived at Nan Madol, but had to gather their own water and grow their own food.
 This is thought to have caused them eventually to abandon Nan Madol and move back to their own districts, although there are other explanations for the desertion of the complex, such as a sharp population decline.